prey/prey-node-client/README.md

 ### Installing via NPM

-[NPM](http://npmjs.org) is the official package manager for [Node.js](http://nodejs.org).
+[npm](http://npmjs.org) is the official package manager for [Node.js](http://nodejs.org).
 Like rubygems for Ruby.

-In case you haven't, you need to install Node on your system by [downloading the installer](http://nodejs.org/dist/latest/) for your platform.
-NPM is now installed as part of Node so once the install is through, you can open up a terminal and
+In case you haven't, you need to install Node on your system by [downloading the installer](http://nodejs.org/dist/latest/) for your platform. `npm` is now installed as part of Node so once the install is through, you can open up a terminal and
 run:

-    [sudo] npm install -g prey
+    $ [sudo] npm install -g prey

 This will install the Prey package from NPM's repository and fetch all the necessary dependencies.
 The `-g` argument instructs `npm` to install the package on a [global, shared path](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/)